lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 A few months later I switched to an infrastructure-level team working on messaging (SMS, push notifications and email) efforts.
 I continued writing Scala under the mentorship of some of the most seasoned engineers at Twitter at the time and I ended up rewriting the entire infrastructure that interpreted text messages from scratch.

 All in all, I left Twitter with an incredible amount of experience– having worked up and down the stack, in existing codebases and greenfield projects, on my own and under the watchful eye of staff engineers.
 I gained an unreal amount of confidence in my engineering abilities and more importantly, my ability to learn a new technology quickly.

-## **Build something from scratch**
+## **Building something from scratch**

 In my early 20s, I got really into electronic dance music (EDM).
 I found myself going out dancing most Thursday, Friday and Saturday nights.
 Since San Francisco was home to numerous clubs, it became a chore to discover events.
 For the most part, you had to go to each individual club's website and navigate their calendars to find what was coming up.
 From there, some events were on Facebook while others were on ticketing platforms like Eventbrite, Ticketfly, etc.

 A friend who grew up in the bay area and was a veteran in the scene told me about a now-defunct site that used to aggregate all EDM events into a calendar which was wildly popular.
 I thought this was a fantastic idea, well within my technical scope at the time and I got to work.